Regularizing Deep Neural Networks with Stochastic Estimators of Hessian Trace: Experiments

-We also tested with a 2-layer GRU \citep{GRU}.
+For the 2-layer GRU \citep{GRU} model as the backbone, the same hyperparameter search is performed.
 The size of word embeddings is 512 and the number of hidden units per layer is 512.
-We run every algorithm for 40 epochs, with batch size 20, gradient clipping 0.25 and Dropout ratio 0.3.
-We perform a grid search over Dropout ratios \{0, 0.1, 0.2, 0.3, 0.4, 0.5\} and find 0.3 to work best.
-We tune the initial learning rate from \{0.001, 0.01, 0.1, 0.5, 1, 10, 20, 40\} and decrease the learning rate by factor of 4 when the validation error saturates.
-We find initial learning rate 20 works best, same as LSTM.
+We run every algorithm for 40 epochs, with batch size 20, gradient clipping 0.25, Dropout ratio 0.3, and initial learning rate 20.
 Parameters are initialized from a uniform distribution $\left[ {-0.1, 0.1} \right]$.
-For label smoothing, we perform a grid search over weight values \{0.001, 0.005, 0.01, 0.05, 0.1\} and find 0.05 to work best.
-For the confidence penalty, we perform a grid search over weight values \{0.001, 0.005, 0.01, 0.05, 0.1\} and find 0.005 to work best.
-For our Hessian regularization, we perform a grid search over weight values \{0.001, 0.005, 0.01, 0.05, 0.1\}.
-Weight 0.001 works best.
-We set probability values 0.01.
-We report the mean and standard error of the mean over 5 random initialization.
+The weight value is set to be 0.05 for Label Smoothing, 0.005 for Confidence Penalty, and 0.001 for our Hessian regularization, after the grid search over \{0.001, 0.005, 0.01, 0.05, 0.1\}.
+Finally, the probability value is 0.01 in Hessian regularization.
+We repeat each method over 5 random initialization and results are presented in Table ~\ref{tab:wikitext}.

-Our Hessian regularization method has both the best validation perplexity and the best test perplexity, improving 2.83 and 2.61 respectively compared with baseline method.
-Confidence Penalty surpasses Label Smoothing with GRU model, compared with LSTM.
-Label Smoothing also show better results than baseline.
+The Hessian regularization method has both the best validation perplexity and the best test perplexity, improving by 2.83 and 2.61 respectively compared with the baseline method.
+Confidence Penalty surpasses Label Smoothing on GRU model.
+Label Smoothing also shows better results than baseline.

-Our experiments on Language Modelling demonstrate that all these three regularization methods can improve models, while our SEHT-D is the best.
+Our experiments on Language Modelling demonstrate that all these three regularization methods can improve models, while our SEHT-D achieves the best performance.